ResourcesTypes of POS systems: features, pros & cons

 What is it used for?

-Smartphone POS systems have multiple benefits for retail and are used across industry verticals to process payments seamlessly without investing in specialized hardware.
+Smartphone POS systems are used across industry verticals to process payments seamlessly without investing in specialized hardware.
 They allow staff to process payments and fulfill orders right from the comfort of their smartphones.
 It also helps companies implement an omnichannel shopping strategy.

 What Is a Tablet POS System?